 New stereotypes are added from the property tab of almost any model element.
-Properties of existing stereotypes can be reached by selecting the property tab for any model element with that stereotype and using the navigate button ( ) within the property tab.
+Properties of existing stereotypes can be reached by selecting it in the explorer.

 16.6.1.
 Stereotype Details Tabs

 The details tabs that are active for stereotypes are as follows.